Does Dog Anxiety Music Work? (Yes Music for Dogs is a Thing)

 If relaxing music can benefit people, why wouldn't it benefit our furry friends?

-Relaxing Music for Dogs and White Noise Specifically to Help Your Dog Relax
+Relaxing Music for Dogs and White Noise Specifically Created to Help Your Pet Dog Relax And Feel Less Anxious

 Due to the discovery of the fact that calming music can help dogs by calming your dog mentally and emotionally, various YouTube music channels have begun to make specific mixes of ambient sounds and background tunes, which are made exclusively for dogs.